What is the Care Coordination program?

 - three to six months

-- each case evaluated on a one on one basic
+- each case evaluated on an individual basis

-- referral made to Texas Department of Aged and Disabilities Services (DADS) for permanent assistance
+- referral made to Health and Human Services Commission (HHSC) for long-term assistance

 Home Health Agencies